Published in WellBeing Magazine No 68 June 1997

 The Buteyko method of breathing

 The Buteyko method of breathing teaches people to utilise posture. focused attention on the breath and controlled breath-holding to raise the levels of CO2.
 It is also probably one of the only forms of breathing retraining that teaches people to reduce the volume of air while maintaining a relaxed diaphragm.
 Dr Buteyko developed a system for normalising the parameters of breathing that enabled some people to overcome chronic diseases that they had had for years in a number of weeks.
 Changing unconscious breathing patterns takes discipline. perseverance and persistence.
-In many cases. it requires the help of a trained Buteyko practitioner.
-Most Buteyko practitioners teach the principles of the breathing over a four to five day period in a workshop setting.
+In many cases. it requires the help of a trained Buteyko instructor.
+Most Buteyko instructors teach the principles of the breathing over a four to five day period in a workshop setting.
 This is the length of time they find it takes to make some of the initial shifts in physiology that allow participants to continue on their own.
 A video teaching the method has also recently become available.